 Moral licensing loophole — “I’ve been so good, it’s okay for me to do this”

 With this loophole, we give ourselves permission to do something “bad” (eat potato chips, bust the budget) because we’ve been “good.”
 We reason that we’ve somehow earned it or deserve it, or that some “good” behavior has offset something “bad.”

 I’ve found that in the area of health, I had to “retrain my brain” to associate negative consequences with my perceived treat (that sugar will keep me up all night, or I was so sick the last time I had nachos, etc.).

-With money, it might be reminding yourself of how you felt the last time you had a financial issue to head off that “deserving” mentality…and reconnecting that comfort trigger to something non-financial.
+With money, it might be reminding yourself of how you felt the last time you had a financial issue to head off that “deserving” mentality…and re-connecting that comfort trigger to something non-financial.

+Remember, too, that you can’t earn your way out of a bad habit.
 There’s no free “pass GO” card in real life.
 Even if you earn extra money this month, that doesn’t somehow negate a bad spending habit, eliminate that debt you have to pay off, or somehow magically add more money to your savings (unless you actually use the money for the right things!).